Skip to content

 Script Chops

-1. An executable named exactly like the chop in one of axe.chop_script_dirs.
+1. An exact-name executable in one of axe.chop_script_dirs.

-2. An executable named sase_chop_<name> beside the running Python interpreter.
+2. An exact-name executable beside the running Python interpreter.

 Axe runs script chops as: